CallWhatsApp

 The Diagnosis

-The west-facing location of the unit meant salt air exposure over the years.
-Corrosion at the motor contact points had built up, creating resistance in the voltage path to the motor.
-The motor was receiving less power than it needed to run at full speed, so the fan slowed down even though the unit was trying to run it at full.
+Years of heat and humidity inside the ceiling cassette had corroded the motor contact points.
+That corrosion added resistance in the voltage path to the motor.
+The motor received less power than it needed at full speed, so the fan slowed even though the unit was calling for full output.

 What Fixed It